 If you love the idea of working in the rapidly growing and rewarding healthcare industry, but you’re not so keen on the clinical side of that equation – you’re in luck!
 Because there’s a lot more to the healthcare industry than just doctors and nurses.
-Just like any business, a medical practice, clinic or hospital, require a team of not just medical staff, but also a team of qualified administrative staff to keep the business operating smoothly.
+Just like any business, a medical practice, clinic or hospital, requires a team of qualified administrative staff to keep the business operating smoothly.
 That’s where the Medical Office Administrator comes in.
-So, if you’re looking for a career where you’re making a difference in people’s lives without having to perform actual medical duties, this might just be the perfect option for you.
+If you’re looking for a career where you’re making a difference in people’s lives without having to perform actual medical duties, this might just be the perfect option for you.
 Here’s what you need to know about becoming a Medical Office Administrator.

 What Does a Medical Office Administrator Do?

 Let’s start with what it actually means to be a Medical Office Administrator.
-All medical facilities must keep accurate and confidential health records for their patients and the Medical Office Administrator is the team member who is typically responsible for managing those records.
-That means creating the electronic record, (EHR) assigning the correct medical and insurance codes and ensuring all information is updated and current.
+All medical facilities must keep accurate and confidential health records for their patients.
+The Medical Office Administrator is the team member who is typically responsible for managing those records.
+That means creating the electronic record (EHR), assigning the correct medical and insurance codes and ensuring all information is updated and current.
 Other duties you can expect include checking patients in, scheduling appointments, communicating with insurance companies, billing personnel and patients.
 It’s easy to understand why having strong interpersonal and organizational skills can be very beneficial.

 What Kind of Training do I Need?

 Most medical office administration programs can be completed in 2 years or less with some programs offering a diploma or certificate and others an associate degree.
 But you can expect program curriculum to typically include training in the following areas:

 - HIPPAA Compliance

 - Medical Law and Ethics